 The Difference Between Complicity and Conspiracy

 Each state's criminal charges will vary, but typically if you takes an active role in the planning of a crime, the crime may instead be one of conspiracy.
 A conspirator agrees with others to commit a future crime, while an accomplice assists, in some way, in the actual commission of a crime.
 Furthermore, unlike accomplices to a crime, conspirators can be guilty even if their plan is not completed.

 Example: If a group of individuals gets together, agrees to plan and commit a robbery, and takes an overt action to accomplish their plan (e.g. purchasing a car, guns, and tools for the robbery), they could each be charged with the crime of conspiracy to commit robbery, even if the robbery never happens.
 However, if and when the planned robbery is committed by the individuals, they could be charged with both conspiracy and robbery (as principals or accomplices, depending on their role in the robbery).

 Being accused of accomplice liability is a serious matter.
 Whether the government is charging you with being the criminal mastermind or driving the getaway car, you should seek legal advice before making any decisions about your case.
-Speak with a criminal defense attorney in your area to answer your initial questions about complicity or charges as an accomplice to an offense.
-You can get a free case review now.
+Speak with a skilled criminal defense attorney in your area to answer your initial questions about complicity or charges as an accomplice to an offense.